Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 Fatigued driving can also cause dangerous secondary effects.
 Respondents in the National Sleep Foundation poll admitted that when they are tired, they exhibit behaviors that can lead to risky travel: 42 percent of them become stressed, 32 percent become impatient, and 12 percent tend to drive faster than when they are rested.

 In addition to just getting an inadequate number of hours of shut-eye, a number of other things can cause a driver to become drowsy while behind the wheel:

 When a driver is impaired — whether by drugs, alcohol or fatigue — getting on the highway is a form of negligence.
 Drowsy driving accidents can be prevented when the driver simply makes the smart choice not to push on despite the signs of fatigue.
 Victims of negligent drivers can seek compensation through the courts.
 If you were a passenger in a vehicle that crashed because its driver nodded off, you could be entitled to compensation, even though no other cars were involved.
 The Louthian Law Firm can help your family seek truth and secure justice from a drowsy driver.

 If you’ve been in a car accident, it’s important to make sure that you understand your legal rights.
 South Carolina law on car wrecks is complex, and the deadline for filing a claim can be short.
-You should speak to the Louthian Law Firm as soon as you think you may need a lawyer.
+You should speak to your Columbia drowsy driving accident lawyer at the Louthian Law Firm as soon as you think you may need a lawyer.
 Our fight for what’s right starts the moment we meet — and it never stops.
 We’ve been committed to providing personalized service to accident victims since 1959.
 Importantly, because we know how financially devastating an accident can be, we never charge you a dime until your case is won.